Metaverse for Wireless Systems: Architecture, Advances, Standardization, and Open Challenges: Introduction

 \section{Introduction}

 The landscape of wireless systems incurred significant growth during the last few decades.
 Emerging wireless system applications have diverse requirements.
-These diverse requirements are in terms of user-defined metrics (e.g., quality of physical experience) and quality of service (QoS) requirements (e.g., strict latency and ultra-high reliability).
+The diverse requirements are in terms of user-defined metrics (e.g., quality of physical experience) and quality of service (QoS) requirements (e.g., strict latency and ultra-high reliability).
 Fulfilling these diverse requirements is difficult for existing wireless system infrastructures (e.g., 5G).
-Many recent works proposed the use of $6$G for such applications \cite{khan20206g,khan2021socially,khan2022digital}. $6$G is still in its infancy, and many milestones are needed to realize its true implementation.
-The work in \cite{khan2022digital} proposes a digital twin-based architecture for $6$G that consists of three layers: the physical interaction layer, the twin layer, and the service layer.
-A twin-based architecture tries to follow the trends of proactive-online learning-based systems and self-sustaining wireless systems.
-In the case of self-sustainability, there is a minimal possible intervention requirement from operators, whereas proactive online learning is needed for analysis of the system before deployment.
+Many recent works proposed the use of $6$G for such applications \cite{khan20206g,khan2021socially,khan2022digital}. $6$G is still in its infancy and many milestones are needed to realize its true implementation.
+The work in \cite{khan2022digital} proposed digital twin-based architecture for $6$G that consists of three layers, such as the physical interaction layer, twin layer, and service layer.
+A twin-based architecture tried to follow the trends of self-sustaining wireless systems and proactive-online learning-based systems.
+Self-sustaining wireless systems require the minimum possible intervention from the network operators and users for their operation to operate autonomously.
+On the other hand, proactive online-based wireless systems \footnote{Note that in this work we use the term proactive to refer to learning ML models before users request a service. } are needed because of the strict latency requirements of many emerging applications (e.g., healthcare and intelligent transportation systems).
 To manage wireless and computing resources for wireless applications with strict latency, there is a need to proactively analyze the wireless system.